 Historically, estimated salinity changes due to Facility withdrawals have been such that they would have been difficult to physically measure given the far greater magnitudes of daily, seasonal, and annual naturally occurring variation.
 The Facility however has undergone major recent expansions (in 2002 and 2009), which have substantially increased its ability to withdraw, store, and treat water from the river while increasing overall reliability.
 In 2010, the District completed a review and adopted a final MFL for the lower Peace River, and the Authority's withdrawal schedule was subsequently modified in 2011.
 This modification seasonally increased the maximum allowed withdrawal percentages.
-The results of statistical models presented in the 2011 HBMP Comprehensive Summary Report predicted commensurate increases in salinity changes and the movement of isohaline locations resulting from recent increased Facility withdrawals.
-Annual averages (mean and median) of projected salinity changes due to Facility withdrawals would however still remain difficult to be measured directly, and remain small in comparison to the relative far greater magnitudes of typical naturally occurring seasonal and annual variations shown in these figures.
+The results of statistical models presented in the 2011 and the 2016 HBMP Comprehensive Summary Report predicted commensurate increases in salinity changes and the movement of isohaline locations resulting from recent increased Facility withdrawals.
+Annual averages (mean and median) of projected salinity changes due to Facility withdrawals would however still remain difficult to be measured directly, and remain small in comparison to the relative far greater magnitudes of typical naturally occurring seasonal and annual variations shown in Figure 5.21 for 2017 and in earlier Annual Data reports for the preceding 9 years.